 I generally prefer loin ribs (also called back or baby back ribs) as opposed to spare ribs (when trimmed called St. Louis ribs.)

 As I am cooking these for the house, I’m not going to marinade, brine or trim the ribs.
 I just want a good solid home-style rib for a nice dinner.
 First, remove the membrane from the back of the ribs.
 Then, season thoroughly both sides with Sweet Memphis BBQ Rub or your favorite seasoning.
 I try to season the ribs at least 30 minutes before cooking and then let them sit out and “sweat.”

 Place on the smoker and allow to cook for 2 hours.
 You may need to rotate them depending on the size and the type of grill you are using.

 After two hours, get a large piece of heavy duty foil for each slab you are cooking.

 Sprinkle 1 tablespoon of Sweet Memphis BBQ Rub, 1 tablespoon of brown sugar, and drizzle about 1 TBS of maple syrup on the middle of the foil.
 Place the ribs meat side down on the foil.
 Repeat the brown sugar/rub/maple syrup on the bone side of the ribs.
 Pour in about 2 tablespoons of apple juice, then wrap in foil and place back in smoker.

-Carefully remove from foil and place back on grill bone side down.
-Glaze with your your favorite BBQ glaze (I use 1 cup sauce and add 1/4 cup honey to make a glaze.)
+Carefully remove from foil and place back on the grill bone side down.
+Glaze with your favorite BBQ glaze (I use 1 cup sauce and add 1/4 cup honey to make a glaze.)

 Let sit on grill for 5-10 minutes to tighten ribs if desired.